 3533 LAW AND JUSTICE......
-Grades 9, 10, 11, 12 .....
-Level 3-1 Credit Prerequisite: None Law and Justice is an introduction to the legal system of the United States.
-This study of the basic social contracts of society will enable students to understand our democratic values of justice, equality under the rule of law, responsibility, freedom, human rights, equity and human dignity.
+Grades 9, 10, 11, 12 Level 3-1 Credit Prerequisite: None Law and Justice is an introduction to the legal system of the United States.
+This study of the basic social contracts of society will enable students to understand our democratic values of justice. equality under the rule of law, responsibility, freedom, human rights, equity and human dignity.
 These values are explored as students are aided by attorneys from local firms to prepare to participate in a mock trail competition.
 Students may participate all four years in the mock trial competition but are eligible to take the class for credit twice to earn a maximum of 1 credit as an elective in history and social studies.
 Note-The class meets outside the regular school day in the late afternoon and early evening two days per week beginning in October.
 As the mock trial competition approaches in February, Saturday meetings are added and hours are extended.
 Students may take Law and Justice multiple times.
-4505 AP EUROPEAN HISTORY ......
-Grade 12 .....
-Level 5-1 Credit Prerequisite: History-Social Studies and department recommendation This course covers European history from the Renaissance to the present.
+4505 AP EUROPEAN HISTORY Grade 12 Level 5-1 Credit Prerequisite: History-Social Studies and department approval This course covers European history from the Renaissance to the present.
 Students will be expected to demonstrate an in-depth knowledge of European political, economic, intellectual, and social history.
 Critical thinking and the ability to write organized essays will be emphasized.
 Students are either encouraged to take the AP Exam or enroll for dual credit through Thomas More University's Gemini Program.

-4514 CURRENT ISSUES-HONORS ......
-Grade 12 .....
-Level 4-1⁄2 Credit Prerequisite: 3523 U.S. History, 3514 U.S. History-Honors or 3505 AP U.S. History This course follows the same curriculum as Level 3 Current Issues (4523).
-In addition the honors level will involve research projects directed by the teacher.
-4523 CURRENT ISSUES Grade 12 Level 3-1⁄2 Credit Prerequisite: 3523 U.S. History, 3514 U.S. History-Honors or 3505 AP U.S. History This course will focus on the current state of world affairs.
+This course will focus on the current state of world affairs.
 The class involves an intensive study of the major geographic/cultural regions of the modern world, with an emphasis on the current problems and potential developments there.
 Topics will often be focused on events developing in the news.
 Discussion and debate of current international political and economic issues will be included.